 Claims Determinations and Arbitral Awards

-These downloadable excel files provide key data on active DFC transactions as of December 31, 2021, as well as Investment Fund portfolio investments valued at $10 million or more and/or are classified as “Category A” for environmental risk.
+• These downloadable excel files provide data on all active DFC transactions as of September 30, 2024, as well as Investment Fund portfolio investments that are valued at $10 million or more, and/or which are classified as “Category A” for environmental risk.

-The Federal Funding Accountability and Transparency Act of 2006 (FFATA) mandates agencies to support a searchable public website of federal spending.
-USASpending.gov allows users to search by agency or by recipient, on contracts, loans, and other awards.
+• The Federal Funding Accountability and Transparency Act of 2006 (FFATA) mandates agencies to support a searchable public website of federal spending.
+The usaspending.gov site allows users to search by agency or by recipient, on contracts, loans, and other awards.

-ForeignAssistance.gov is the U.S. Government's main tool for improving transparency in foreign assistance programs.
+• The U.S. Government's main tool for improving transparency in foreign assistance programs is foreignassistance.gov.
 The website will provide information about DFC’s projects alongside other US government development programs.
-The U.S. International Development Finance Corporation (DFC) was created by Congress in 2019 under the BUILD (Better Utilization of Investments Leading to Development) Act.

-DFC’s Office of Accountability is an independent office within DFC that addresses concerns, complaints, or conflicts about environmental or social issues that may arise around DFC-supported projects.
-It provides project-affected communities, project sponsors, and project workers an opportunity to have such concerns independently reviewed and addressed.
+The Independent Accountability Mechanism is an independent office within DFC that addresses concerns, complaints, or conflicts about environmental or social issues that may arise around DFC-supported projects.
+The office provides project-affected communities, project sponsors, and project workers an opportunity to have such concerns independently reviewed and addressed.

 DFC Reports